center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/task_scheduling.rst

       -

 .. note::
-  It is also possible to implement a similar analytic by placing a SACL on the invariant registry keys and searching for 4657 or 4663 events.
+  It is also possible to implement a similar analytic by placing a SACL on the invariant registry keys and searching for Event IDs 4657 or 4663.

 .. rubric:: References